-This Black Eyed Peas recipe is absolutely amazing and full of flavor.
+This Black Eyed Peas recipe is full of flavor.
 Black Eyed Peas are a symbol of luck and the perfect meal to start off your New Year!

 While they take a little bit of time, Black Eyed Peas are easy to cook and make a great hearty meal!
-We serve this black eyed peas recipe over rice alongside collard greens (with a big slice of Homemade Cornbread of course).
+We serve this recipe over rice alongside collard greens (with a big slice of Homemade Cornbread of course).

 Black Eyed Peas are legumes and commonly enjoyed in many Southern recipes (and who doesn’t love Hoppin’ John).
 We use them in recipes from soups and stews to bean salads or dips and of course in our favorite Cowboy Caviar Recipe.